aildnont/HIFIS-model/README.md

 ├── .gitignore                    <- Files to be be ignored by git.
 ├── config.yml                    <- Values of several constants used throughout project ├── config_private.yml            <- Private information, e.g. database keys (not included in repo)
+├── LICENSE                       <- Project license
+├── README.md                     <- Project description
-├── export_clients_to_csv.ps1     <- Powershell script that executes SQL query to get raw data from HIFIS database ├── LICENSE                       <- Project license ├── README.md                     <- Project description
+├── requirements.txt              <- Lists all dependencies and their respective versions └── retrieve_raw_data.ps1         <- Powershell script that executes SQL queries to get raw data from HIFIS database
-└── requirements.txt              <- Lists all dependencies and their respective versions
 ```

 ## Project Config